canokeys/canokey-nrf52/README.md

 # CanoKey on nRF52840

+**WARNING: THIS CANOKEY PORT IS IN VERY EARLY STAGE AND UNDER ACTIVE DEVELOPMENT.
+THE CODE IS NOT TESTED, IT MAY OR MAY NOT WORK, PLEASE USE AT YOUR OWN RISK.**

 CanoKey is an open-source USB security token, providing the following functions:

 - OpenPGP Card V3.4 (RSA, ECDSA, ED25519 supported)